jshear95/ArmaTerminal/README.txt

 2.What is armaTerminal
 	The reason that I chose to make a command line OS rather than a graphical one is three fold.
 First off, I don't understand dialogues well (these would be the GUI components).
 Second, the command line seemed like it fit with ArmA better as easy to learn, hard to master.
 And Lastly, I wanted to learn about how command lines work, at least to some degree.
-	Arma Terminal allows a player to access a linux inspired command line in game and manipulate virtual files created by the mission maker and/or other players in the game world.
+	Arma Terminal allows a player to access a Linux inspired command line in game and manipulate virtual files created by the mission maker and/or other players in the game world.
 This can lead to lots of new game play mechanics including vehicles for delivering story, hacking to get enemy intel, or even just more in depth objectives.
 	Arma Terminal is not and should not be considered a fully fledged operating system or command line.
 It is still a work in progress and does not (and will not) contain all the commands necessary to support a full operating system.
 The commands that are implemented are designed to give players the tools to create, read, update, destroy, protect and hack the virtual files for mission game play.
 Any thing beyond that hasn't been implemented and niche commands probably never will be implemented by myself.
 	Once release 1.0.0 happens, I will be opening up the code for anyone to modify so long as they give credit, before that point, unless I say otherwise, the only version out there should be my own.
 _____________________________________________________